 1. Agonda Beach

 The cafes here have a bohemian vibe, and most have a vegetarian as well as a vegan option.
-There are also some local shops that sell beachwear, jewellery and other knick-knacks.
+Some local shops sell beachwear, jewellery and other knick-knacks.

-One of my all-time favourite vegan cafes, Blue Planet Cafe is only a 5-minute drive from the beach.
-It’s run by a sweet local couple that use fresh organic produce to cook exciting dishes.
-I highly recommend this cafe to anyone wanting to try delicious vegan meals.
+One of our favourite cafes, the vegan Blue Planet Cafe was only a 5-minute drive from the beach.
+It was run by a sweet local couple that used fresh organic produce to cook exciting dishes.
+Sadly this is now temporarily closed, hopefully, it will reopen soon.

 2. Palolem Beach

-Because Palolem beach gets a lot of foreign visitors, there are a lot of vegan cafes and the usual beach shack restaurants.
-But, what really draws people to Palolem are the iconic colourful beach huts.
+Because Palolem Beach gets a lot of foreign visitors, there are a lot of vegan cafes and the usual beach shack restaurants.
+But, what draws people to Palolem Beach the most are the iconic colourful beach huts.

 Visitors can book a stay in one of these cute huts, most of which have a porch and air conditioning.
 I highly recommend spending at least one night in a beach hut on Palolem.